brianclements03/Regression_Project/README.md

 ## This file/repo contains information related to my Regression project, using thee Zillow dataset from the Codeup database.

+## Project Description

+This Jupyter Notebook and presentation explore the Zillow dataset from the Codeup database.
+The data used relates to 2017 real estate transactions relating to single family homes in three California counties, and different aspects of the properties.
+An important aspect of the Zillow business model is to be able to publish accurate home values; I intend to build a machine learning model that makes predictions about the tax value of the homes in question.

+I will use Residual Mean Square Error as my metric for evaluation; many models will be built using different features and hyperparameters to find the model of best fit.
+One of the final deliverables will be the RMSE value resulting from my best model, contrasted with the baseline RMSE.

+Additionally, a Jupyter Notebook with my main findings and conclusions will be a key deliverable; many .py files will exist as a back-up to the main Notebook (think "under-the-hood" coding that will facilitate the presentation).

 ## The Plan

 The intention of this project is to follow the data science pipeline by acquiring and wrangling the relevant information from the Codeup database using a MySQL query; manipulating the data to a form suitable to the exploration of variables and machine learning models to be applied; and to graphically present the most outstanding findings, including actionable conclusions, along the way.

+## Project Goals

+The ultimate goal of this project is to build a model that predicts the tax value of the homes in question with a higher accuracy than the baseline I have chosen--the purpose being to be able to produce better, more accurate home price predictions than Zillow's competitors.

+## Initial Questions

+- Are larger homes valued higher?

+- What other aspects can be identified about higher-value homes?

+- Do more bathrooms relate to higher tax value?
+What about square feet per bathroom--is there a sweet spot?

+- Newer homes are larger; they are also valued more highly.
+Is there an exception to the rule?

 ##  Steps to Reproduce